Multi-scale Laplacian community detection in heterogeneous networks: Statistical physics of information network diffusion

-Let $\hat L$ be the Laplacian associated with an undirected monopartite network, namely $ L_{i j}=\left[\left(\delta_{i j} \sum_k A_{i k}\right)-A_{i j}\right]$. $\hat L$ encodes the topological properties of the network.
+we have specifically considered its time evolution operator $e^{-\tau\hat L}$, which is on the basis of a canonical description of heterogeneous networks and encodes the topological properties of the network.
 Given a probability distribution $s(\tau=0)$, its temporal evolution is given by $s(\tau)= e^{-\tau \hat L}s(\tau=0)$.
 In that discrete-states representation, each element of the propagator $e^{-\tau \hat L}$ describes the sum of diffusion trajectories along all possible paths connecting nodes $i$ and $j$ at time $\tau$ \cite{Masuda2017, Burioni2005, Moretti2019}.
 Normalizing the propagator, it is possible to define the ensemble of accessible information diffusion states \cite{InfoCore, Domenico2016, Ghavasieh2020}, obtaining

 where one can recognize in $\hat{\rho}(\tau)$ the form of a canonical density operator \cite{binney1992theory, greiner2012thermodynamics, pathria2011edition}.
 Note that, in full analogy with Hamiltonian systems in statistical physics, $\tau$ and $\hat L$ play the role of $\beta$ and ${\cal H}$, i.e. the inverse temperature and the Hamiltonian function, respectively.
-It is here important to stress that we consider connected networks to fulfill the ergodic hypothesis.
+It is important to stress that we consider connected networks to fulfill the ergodic hypothesis.
 At that point, one can define the network entropy \cite{Domenico2016} as

 where $\nu_i$ represents the set of eigenvalues of $\hat \rho$.
-Through the detailed analysis of the flux of the entropy, it is possible to track the entropy-driven transition over the network \cite{InfoCore}.
+Through the detailed analysis of the entropy flux, it is possible to track the entropy-driven transition over the network \cite{InfoCore}.
 In particular, this passes from a strict fragmentation at $\tau = 0$, where $S=0$ and the system lies in a segregated phase, to a uniformly connected through diffusion graph, where $S=1$ and the system lies in an integrated and homogeneous phase.
 The derivative of the entropy of the logarithm of the diffusion time $\tau$,